Argentina–Israel relations: 20th century

-The countries established diplomatic relations on 31 May 1949.
+Jacob Tsur, the first Ambassador of Israel to Argentina, speaking at the Casa Rosada during a ceremony for the signing of an agreement between Argentina and Israel, 1950.
+He is joined by Juan and Eva Perón, Oscar Ivanissevich, and Héctor J. Cámpora, among others.

+Argentina has a long history of the Jewish population dated back to the 16th century.
+On 29 November 1947, Argentina was among the 10 countries that abstained from voting in the United Nations Partition Plan for Palestine.
+Argentina established diplomatic relations with Israel on 31 May 1949, a year after its independence.

-Relations between the two were tied during the early years of Nazi hunting when Israel's Mossad kidnapped former Nazi Adolf Eichmann despite Argentine protestations of a violation of its sovereignty.
+Relations between the two were tested during the early years of Nazi hunting when Israel's Mossad kidnapped former Nazi Adolf Eichmann despite Argentine protestations of a violation of its sovereignty.
 Immediately after World War II, Argentina was a safe haven for former Nazi officials because they brought badly needed capital investment and/or technical expertise.

-According to declassified British Foreign and Commonwealth Office documents, Israel sold arms to Argentina before and during the Falklands War in 1982.
+According to declassified British Foreign and Commonwealth Office documents, Israel sold arms to Argentina before, during, and in the immediate aftermath of the Falklands War in 1982.
 The arms sales to Argentina included Douglas A-4 Skyhawk jets, which would later be used in the war with the United Kingdom.

 Carlos Menem was the first head of state of Argentina to make a diplomatic visit to Israel, in 1991.
 He proposed to mediate between Israel and Syria in their negotiations over the Golan Heights.
 However, the relations were further tested when Hezbollah was blamed for bombing the Israeli embassy and a Jewish community centre in 1992 and 1994, respectively.
 Since 2013, roughly 100 Jewish organisations across Argentina have called for the government to repeal its pact with the Islamic Republic of Iran over the AMIA terrorist attacks.